 - This includes screening for hearing impairments and your risk of falling.

-- Your doctor must also assess your ability to perform activities of daily living such as bathing and dressing and also your level of safety in your home.
+- Your doctor must also assess your ability to perform activities of daily living (such as bathing and dressing), and your level of safety at home.

-- Give health advice and referrals to health education or preventive counseling services or programs aimed at reducing identified risk factors and promoting wellness
+- Provide health advice and referrals to health education and/or preventive counseling services aimed at reducing identified risk factors and promoting wellness

-- These include weight loss, physical activity, smoking cessation, fall prevention, and nutrition.
+- Health education and preventive counseling may relate to weight loss, physical activity, smoking cessation, fall prevention, nutrition, and more.

-Annual Wellness Visits after your first visit may be slightly different.
-As part of subsequent wellness visits, your doctor will:
+AWVs after your first visit may be different.
+At subsequent AWVs, your doctor should:

 - Update your medical and family history